GFynbo/100DaysofCode/Round1.md

 The match models is proving to be quite a headache.
 I seemed to have implemented it, however I somehow broke the registration process.
 Going to look into removing some of the old migrations and refreshing the database to see if resolves the issue.
 ***
 *Decent progress, more tomorrow*

+## Day 6 - December 12th, 2017
+Finished the match modeling!
+Add the matches page to generate user specific matches so you can see what you have matched with.
+Added partial functionality to home page for adding matches.
+No option to deny a match yet and it is not dynamically showing all restaurants.
+Matches page and index have been updated.
+***
+*Awesome progress, more tomorrow*